- About Us

 - Personal bests: 5km: 19.45, 10km: 41.40, 13.1miles:1.33, 26.2miles:3.16

-Qualifications: Membefr of the Chartered Society of Physiotherapists, BSc Physio.
+Qualifications: Member of the Chartered Society of Physiotherapists, BSc Physio.

-Since then, I’ve run several more marathons including London and New York and my PB is now 3 hours 9 minutes.
-That first marathon remains the most special though, because it was the day I discovered that I was capable of something that had previously seemed impossible.
+Her marathon PB is now 3 hours, 9 minutes but she still thinks of her first marathon as the most special because, 'it was the day I discovered that I was capable of something that had seemed impossible.'